arsal95/Timed-State-Machine-Traffic-Light-Controller-using-VHDL/README.md

 <p align="center">st_yel: 1 clock cycle</p>

 * The process “seq_p” and “cmb_p” are defined to implement the Timed State Machine based Traffic Light Controller.
 Both processes execute parallel.

+#### Process seq_p:
+In sequential logic, the output is dependent on both the present input and the state (memory, based on earlier inputs).
+Therefore, sequential logic has memory.

+The sequential block executes every time with the rising edge of the clock.
+Upon the rising edge, it checks first for the reset condition.
+If the reset is not active then it assigns the next state, otherwise, it remains in the idle state.

+Beacuse it is a timed state machine, the next state is not assigned immediately but only after the predefined time for the state is met.
+The delay for the transition to the next_state is modeled using the signal await_clks.

+#### Process cmb_p:
+In combinational logic the output is only dependent on the present input.
+Therefore, sequential logic does not have the memory.

+The combinational block is used to define the next state transition condition as well as to assign the outputs of the states.
+The sensitivity list of the combinational block consists of the state and start signals.
+Hence, whenever there is a change in this signal the combinational process is computed by the simulator.

+The start signal turns on the state machine and the controller exits the st_stop state and switches to st_red.
+This current state is assigned as a state to the controller on the next rising edge of the clock.
+So, now the combinational block takes the action on the output signals, define the time duration of this state and compute the next_state.
+This next_state is assigned to the controller when the time duration await_clks is completed, on the rising edge of the system clock.
+The controller repeats the process until st_yel, and after st_yel controller check if start is 1 then the state switches from st_yel to st_red and repeats state cycle, or if the start is 0 then the state st_yel switches to the idle state st_stop.